 To the west at sunset, the glow of snowcapped Cascade mountains put on a spectacular show.
 Three Sisters, Mt.
 Jefferson, Black Butte and Mt.
 Hood are some of the highlights.

-There is year round access from the East side parking lot for all trails and the summit.
+There is year-round access from the east side parking lot to all trails and the summit.